-The full Board of Directors met 32 times in 2019.
-Each of our directors attended at least 79 percent of the total number of Board and committee meetings during his or her tenure on the Board and applicable committees, with the average attendance across all our directors being 94.8% in 2019.
-All directors other than Mr. Diefenderfer, who notified the Board that he would not to stand for re-election, attended the Company's 2019 annual meeting of shareholders.
+The full Board of Directors met 33 times in 2020.
+Each of our incumbent directors attended at least 91% of the total number of Board and committee meetings during his or her tenure on the Board and applicable committees, with the average attendance across all our incumbent directors being 98.4% in 2020.
+All directors attended the Company's 2020 annual meeting of shareholders, other than Marjorie L. Bowen, who served on the Board in 2020 but did not stand for reelection at the 2020 Annual Meeting.